tplatt37/PyWeather-Demo/README.md

 This will create the basic Lambda function, which you can then execute in the console for demonstrations (or via API Gateway endpoint)

+## Create a CodeCommit repo

+The CI/CD Pipeline assumes you are using CodeCommit.

+Follow these steps to create a repo

+aws codecommit create-repository --repository-name "PyWeather-Demo"

+Then, simply add that as a new remote , and push to it.

 ## Install CI/CD Pipeline

 This will create a CI/CD Pipeline that you can use for DevOps demos.